publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stII/ptF/ch81/m__us_usc_t46_s8103.md

             (C) any other vessel if the Secretary determines, after an investigation, that qualified seamen who are citizens of the United States are not available.

-    (c) On each departure of a vessel (except a passenger vessel) for which a construction or operating differential subsidy has been granted, all of the seamen of the vessel must be citizens of the United States.
+    (c) On each departure of a vessel (except a passenger vessel) for which a construction differential subsidy has been granted, all of the seamen of the vessel must be citizens of the United States.

     (d)

-        (1) On each departure of a passenger vessel for which a construction or operating differential subsidy has been granted, at least 90 percent of the entire complement (including licensed individuals) must be citizens of the United States.
+        (1) On each departure of a passenger vessel for which a construction differential subsidy has been granted, at least 90 percent of the entire complement (including licensed individuals) must be citizens of the United States.

         (2) An individual not required by this subsection to be a citizen of the United States may be engaged only if the individual has a declaration of intention to become a citizen of the United States or other evidence of admission to the United States for permanent residence.
 An alien may be employed only in the steward’s department of the passenger vessel.